 There are two commonly used algorithms that will solve this business question.
 One type of model that generates a lot of interest is a customer segmentation model.
 A segmentation model takes the data you have and separates customers into segments that have similar characteristics.
 Because there is no specific value we are trying to predict, the analyst and business users work together to identify what models are both statistically significant and actionable for the business.

 The K-means clustering algorithm is an example of a commonly-used segmentation model.
 It starts by randomly defining groups and incrementally updating them so similar customers end up being grouped together.
 The result is a handful of groupings that can be investigated further to identify what the segments’ defining characteristics are.
-Here is an example where we are segmenting customers based on their average purchase size and income.
+Here is an example where we are segmenting customers with machine learning based on their average purchase size and income.

 Another commonly used model is a “Customer Lifetime Value” model (CLTV).
 CLTV models predict the expected value that will come from each customer.
 At their simplest, they can use data speaking to purchasing behavior (last purchase date, number of purchases, and money spent) to predict what we expect each customer to spend over a specified time period.
 At their most advanced, they can include referral and cost to maintain, as well as how much customers will spend themselves.
 Once you know how much a customer’s spending is worth to your business, then you know what you may be willing to spend in marketing and other costs.
 When paired with a clustering model, the projected value can be used to see which segments and characteristics are most or least valuable to your business.